 - Watch where you are putting your hand.
 (Wasps and bees love grapes too.)

 Children can pick a lot of grapes fast.
 Teach them how to pick the ripe ones.
 Stay with your children and watch them at all times.
+Keep them at least 6 feet from other people.

 When You Get Home: